Digital Marketing Agency | SEO, Paid Social & PPC

 Share This Post

-• Choice of operating system (iOS or Android).
+• Choice of operating system: iOS or Android.

-• Budget management and bidding options.
+• Budget management and bidding.

-• Cost-per-install limits.
+• Cost-per-install caps

-• Utilization of creative assets and content.
+• Usage of creative assets and content.

-• Bid adjustments.
+• Bid adjustments

-• Keywords and ad placements on specific websites.
+• Keywords and placements on specific websites

 Strategies for Optimizing App Install Campaign Performance

-Prioritize Optimization for First Installs, Not Downloads
+Optimize for First Installs, Not Downloads

 How To Optimize Your PPC Performance

-Integrating Events Into Google Ads
+Adding Events to Google Ads

 “Go to Tools & Settings > Conversions.

-Comprehend Your Objective for “Cost Per Install.”
+Understand Your Goal Type for “Cost Per Install.”

-Illustration: Establishing a “Cost Per Install” Objective
+Example: Setting Up a “Cost Per Install” Goal

-• $300 divided by 12 (months) equals an average monthly revenue per user of $25.
+• $300 divided by 12 months = average monthly revenue per user of $25.

-• $12,000 divided by 5000 installs results in a cost of $2.4 per install.
+• $12,000 divided by 5000 installs = $2.4 per install cost.

 What Are the Main Types of Digital Marketing?